mgutz/dat/README.md

 }
 ```

-If a single operation will be performed, use `Connection` directly
+If only a single operation will be performed, use `Connection` directly

 ```go
 err := conn.QueryStruct(dat.SQL(...), &suggestion)